 - ¾ cup hot water

 - 1 ½ cups fresh strawberries (hulled and sliced)

 For the cake:

 - Preheat oven to 350ºF/180ºC.
-Butter or grease a 8-inch springform cake pan.
+Butter or grease a 9-inch springform cake pan.
 You can also use two 8-inch round cake pans and fill the layers with the mousse.

-- In a large bowl, sift together flour, cocoa, baking soda and powder, and salt.
-Mix a little to combine and make a well in the center.
+- Stir to combine and make a well in the center.

 - Add soy milk, vinegar, sugar, oil and vanilla.
 Beat or whisk until very well combined.
 The batter will be quite runny.